 One of the driving points I love about open source is that we all work together to make things better.
 With a few notable exceptions, we really try hard to be cooperative, because we know that one group, alone, can’t do everything.
 This is why I’m often an evangelist for people to contribute, I know that we need to work together in all things.
 My chosen flag is, right now, Open Source.

 For some reason this is lost on people when they start looking to monetize their products.
 And it’s not just products like Twitter that do this stupid thing.
 Right away, everyone’s an enemy.
 Recently, Carrie Dils ran into this when her presentation at a WordPress Meetup was rejected.
 Carrie correctly pointed out, she’s not your competition.
-1 Except in a way, she totally is my competition.
+(I’m very confident this will be addressed in the meetup world, and I know this is not the kind of behavior anyone encourages or endorsees.)
+Except in a way, she totally is my competition.
 Just not the way that guy seemed to think of it.